 Many cases of vitamin D toxicity can be prevented with ongoing educational efforts focused on physicians and also with the development of clear and universal standards of care when it comes to treatment of low vitamin D levels.

-Share with me: Have you ever or are you currently taking vitamin D supplements?
+Share with me: Have you experienced heart palpitations from vitamin D supplementation?
 Did you learn anything new from this post?
 Comment below and let me know!